Engaged, Now what? - A quick guide to the very first things you need to consider

 This might seem like a bit over the top but chances are that ring is now one of the more valuable pieces of jewellery you own.

-Most insurance policy’s will ensure things up to 10k with no additional changes to your homeowners policy but you do need to log it with them so check the details and make sure its been noted on the policy.
-It helps also if you can keep the receipt and images should you do a Kim K and loose your diamonds swimming in Bora Bora – Here is a link to the video of her crying over it if you need more convincing
+Most insurance policies will ensure things up to 10k with no additional changes to your homeowners’ policy but you do need to log it with them so check the details and make sure its been noted on the policy.
+It also helps if you can keep the receipt and images should you do a Kim K and lose your diamonds swimming in Bora Bora – Here is a link to the video of her crying over it if you need more convincing

 Pick your Bridal Party